riesgos/dlr-riesgos-frontend/README.md

 ## Background
-This website is the frontend for a cloud of webservices.
-During the RIESGOS-project, a number of scientific models have been exposed by the project-partners using the WPS ([web processing service](https://www.ogc.org/standards/wps)) protocol.
-This SOAP-protocol describes the in- and outputs to a model.
-This website serves as a frontend to those models - it aims to:
+This web application is the frontend for the orchestration of webservices.
+During the RIESGOS-project, a number of scientific models (resp. their results) have been exposed by the project-partners using the WPS ([web processing service](https://www.ogc.org/standards/wps)) protocol.
+This SOAP-protocol describes the in- and outputs to the model used.
+This website serves as a frontend to those models, aiming to:
  - allow the user to set the inputs to a model, trigger its execution and display the models results
- - chain a series of models together to form a scenario that can depict the mulititude of processes that consitute a natural hazard (earthquake + tsunami + infrastructure, volcanic eruption + ashfall + lahar, ...)
+ - chain a series of models together to form a scenario that depicts the mulititude of processes that describes a natural hazard (e.g. earthquake + tsunami + infrastructure, volcanic eruption + ashfall + lahar, ...)
  - make it easy for the user to explore the range of effects a natural hazard can have

 ## Currently available services